prody/ProDy/doc/tutorials/evol_tutorial/pfamaccess.rst

    matches

-This function also accepts a protein sequence:
+Input can also be a protein sequence or a file containing the sequence:

 .. ipython:: python